Cricket-One Day International West Indies v India line-ups

 1 Min Read

-June 30 (Gracenote) - Line-ups for the third One Day International between West Indies and India on Friday in North Sound, Antigua and Barbuda West Indies won toss and decided to bowl West Indies: Kyle Hope, Shai Hope, Jason Mohammed, Evin Lewis, Kieran Powell, Roston Chase, Jason Holder (capt), Ashley Nurse, Devendra Bishoo, Kesrick Williams, Miguel Cummins India: Ajinkya Rahane, Shikhar Dhawan, Virat Kohli (capt), Yuvraj Singh, MS Dhoni, Kedar Jadhav, Hardik Pandya, Ravichandran Ashwin, Kuldeep Yadav, Bhuvneshwar Kumar, Umesh Yadav Referees: David Boon (Match referee), Chris Gaffaney (TV umpire), Nigel Duguid (Umpire), Kumar Dharmasena (Umpire)
+July 6 (Gracenote) - Line-ups for the fifth and final One Day International between West Indies and India on Thursday in Kingston, Jamaica West Indies won toss and decided to bat West Indies: Evin Lewis, Kyle Hope, Shai Hope, Roston Chase, Jason Mohammed, Jason Holder (capt), Rovman Powell, Ashley Nurse, Devendra Bishoo, Alzarri Joseph, Kesrick Williams India: Ajinkya Rahane, Shikhar Dhawan, Virat Kohli (capt), Dinesh Karthik, MS Dhoni, Kedar Jadhav, Hardik Pandya, Ravindra Jadeja, Kuldeep Yadav, Umesh Yadav, Mohammed Shami Referees: Kumar Dharmasena (Umpire), Leslie Reifer (Umpire), Chris Gaffaney (TV umpire), David Boon (Match referee)